FI-Solutions/highcharts-vue/README.md

 #### Chart object reference

-You can access the Chart object instance if necessary (e.g when need to get some data or use any of `Chart.prototype` functions), by calling specific Vue component instance `chart` field, but it is *not supported* to update the chart using its built-in functions, because that could cause a problems with data synchronization between your app and the chart itself (it disturbs conception of using wrappers).
+You can access the Chart object instance if necessary (e.g when need to get some data or use any of `Chart.prototype` functions), by calling specific Vue component instance `chart` field, but it is *not supported* to update the chart using its built-in functions, because that could cause a problems with data synchronization between your app and the chart itself (it disturbs conception of using integrations).
 The most recommended way of implementing it, is to use it in the way presented in demo apps.

 #### Using Highcharts `setOptions()` method